This post may contain affiliate links. Please read our disclosure policy.

 • Impressive.
 From the appearance to the flavor, everything about this recipe is practically begging you to serve it at a dinner party.

 • The Glaze.
-Balsamic glaze and fig preserves create the most mouthwatering sweet and tangy flavor.
+Balsamic vinegar and fig preserves create the most mouthwatering sweet and tangy flavor.
 Honestly, the glaze might just be my favorite part of this recipe!

 the ingredients for fig and rosemary chicken are on a white surface